Crimea: Soviet Union (1921–1991)

 In 1921 the Crimean Autonomous Soviet Socialist Republic was created as part of the Russian Soviet Federative Socialist Republic.
 It was occupied by Germany from 1942 to 1944 during the Second World War.
 After the Soviets regained control in 1944, they deported the Crimean Tartars and several other nationalities to elsewhere in the USSR.
 The autonomous republic was dissolved in 1945, and Crimea became an oblast of the Russian SFSR.
 It was transferred to the Ukrainian SSR in 1954, on the 300th anniversary of the Treaty of Pereyaslav.

-Ukraine (1991–present)
+Independent Ukraine (since 1991)

-With the dissolution of the Soviet Union and Ukrainian independence in 1991 most of the peninsula was reorganized as the Republic of Crimea, although in 1995 the Republic was forcibly abolished by Ukraine with the Autonomous Republic of Crimea established firmly under Ukrainian authority.
+With the dissolution of the Soviet Union and Ukrainian independence in 1991 most of the peninsula was reorganised as the Autonomous Republic of Crimea.
 A 1997 treaty partitioned the Soviet Black Sea Fleet, allowing Russia to continue basing its fleet in Sevastopol, with the lease extended in 2010.

-Russian occupation (2014–present)
+Russian occupation (from 2014)

-In 2014, Crimea saw intense demonstrations against the removal of the Russia-leaning Ukrainian president Viktor Yanukovych in Kyiv.
-Protests culminated in Russian forces occupying strategic points in Crimea and the Russian-organized Republic of Crimea declared independence from Ukraine following an illegal and internationally unrecognized referendum supporting reunification.
-Russia then claimed to have annexed Crimea, although most countries still recognize Crimea as part of Ukraine.
+In 2014, Crimea saw demonstrations against the removal of the Russia-leaning Ukrainian president Viktor Yanukovych in Kyiv and protests in support of Euromaidan.
+Ukrainian historian Volodymyr Holovko estimates 26 February protest in support of the integrity of Ukraine in Simferopol at 12,000 people, opposed by several thousand pro-Russian protesters.
+On 27 February, Russian forces occupied parliament and government buildings and other strategic points in Crimea and the Russian-organised Republic of Crimea declared independence from Ukraine following an illegal and internationally unrecognised referendum.
+Russia then annexed Crimea, although most countries (100 votes in favour, 11 against, 58 abstentions) continued to recognise Crimea as part of Ukraine.